GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/dp-foundation/README.md

 ## Customizations
 ### Create Cloud Key Management keys as part of the DP
-To create Cloud Key Management keys within the DP you can uncomment the Cloud Key Management resources configured in the [`06-sec-main.tf`](./06-sec-main.tf) file and update Cloud Key Management keys pointers on `local.service_encryption_keys.*` to the local resource created.
+To create Cloud Key Management keys in the DP you can uncomment the Cloud Key Management resources configured in the [`06-sec-main.tf`](./06-sec-main.tf) file and update Cloud Key Management keys pointers on `local.service_encryption_keys.*` to the local resource created.

 ### Assign roles at BQ Dataset level
 To handle multiple groups of `data-analysts` accessing the same Data Lake layer projects but only to the dataset belonging to a specific group, you may want to assign roles at BigQuery dataset level instead of at project-level.
-To do this, you need to remove IAM binging at project-level for the `data-analysts` group and assign roles at BigQuery dataset level using the `iam` variable on `bigquery-dataset` modules.
+To do this, you need to remove IAM binging at project-level for the `data-analysts` group and give roles at BigQuery dataset level using the `iam` variable on `bigquery-dataset` modules.

 ## Demo pipeline
 The application layer is out of scope of this script, but as a demo, it is provided with a Cloud Composer DAG to mode data from the `landing` area to the `DataLake L2` dataset.